anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When something is important enough, you do it even if the odds are not in your favor.
+Quote: A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.

-By: Elon Musk
+By: Laozi